-Appropriate proposals of stockholders intended to be presented at the Company's 2014 Annual Meeting of the Stockholders must be received by the Company by November 15, 2013 in order to be included, pursuant to Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended, in the proxy statement and form of proxy relating to that meeting.
-In accordance with Rule 14a-4(c)(1) of the Securities Exchange Act of 1934, as amended, management proxyholders intend to use their discretionary voting authority with respect to any stockholder proposal raised at the Company's 2014 Annual Meeting as to which the proponent fails to notify the Company on or before January 29, 2014.
-With regard to such stockholder proposals, if the date of the next annual meeting of stockholders is advanced or delayed more than 30 calendar days from April 23, 2014, the Company will, in a timely manner, inform its stockholders of the change and of the date by which such proposals must be received.
+Appropriate proposals of stockholders intended to be presented at the Company's 2016 Annual Meeting of the Stockholders must be received by the Company by November 21, 2015 in order to be included, pursuant to Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended, in the proxy statement and form of proxy relating to that meeting.
+With regard to such stockholder proposals, if the date of the next annual meeting of stockholders is advanced or delayed more than 30 calendar days from April 28, 2016, the Company will, in a timely manner, inform its stockholders of the change and of the date by which such proposals must be received.
+Stockholders desiring to present business at the 2016 Annual Meeting of Stockholders outside of the stockholder proposal rules of Rule 14a-8 of the Securities Exchange Act of 1934 and instead pursuant to Article Twenty-Seventh of the Company's by-laws must prepare a written notice regarding such proposal addressed to Secretary, Rollins, Inc., 2170 Piedmont Road, NE, Atlanta, Georgia 30324, and deliver to or mailed and received no later than January 29, 2016 and no earlier than December 20, 2015.
+Stockholders should consult the by-laws for other specific requirements related to such notice and proposed business.

 With respect to stockholder nomination of directors, the Company's by-laws provide that nominations for the election of directors may be made by any stockholder entitled to vote for the election of directors.
-Nominations must comply with an advance notice procedure which generally requires with respect to nominations for directors for election at an annual meeting, that written notice be addressed to: Secretary, Rollins, Inc., 2170 Piedmont Road, N.E., Atlanta, Georgia 30324, and be received not less than ninety nor more than 130 days prior to the anniversary of the prior year's annual meeting and set forth the name, age, business address and, if known, residence address of the nominee proposed in the notice, the principal occupation or employment of the nominee for the past five years, the nominee's qualifications, the class or series and number of shares of capital stock of the Company which are owned beneficially or of record by the person and any other information relating to the person that would be required to be disclosed in a proxy statement or other filings.
-Other specific requirements related to such notice, including required disclosures concerning the stockholder intending to present the nomination, are set forth in the Company's bylaws.
-Notices of nominations must be received by the Secretary of the Company no later than January 23, 2014 and no earlier than December 14, 2013, with respect to directors to be elected at the 2014 Annual Meeting of Stockholders.
+Nominations must comply with an advance notice procedure which generally requires with respect to nominations for directors for election at an annual meeting, that written notice be addressed to: Secretary, Rollins, Inc., 2170 Piedmont Road, N.E., Atlanta, Georgia 30324, and be received not less than ninety nor more than 130 days prior to the anniversary of the prior year's annual meeting and set forth, among other requirements specified in the by-laws, the name, age, business address and, if known, residence address of the nominee proposed in the notice, the principal occupation or employment of the nominee for the past five years, the nominee's qualifications, the class or series and number of shares of capital stock of the Company which are owned beneficially or of record by the person and any other information relating to the person that would be required to be disclosed in a proxy statement or other filings.
+Other specific requirements related to such notice, including required disclosures concerning the stockholder intending to present the nomination, are set forth in the Company's by-laws.
+Notices of nominations must be received by the Secretary of the Company no later than January 29, 2016 and no earlier than December 20, 2015, with respect to directors to be elected at the 2016 Annual Meeting of Stockholders.

-EXPENSES OF SOLICITIATION
+EXPENSES OF SOLICITATION